Deegan continues to shine as she races up NASCAR ladder

 Danica.

-Deegan has been a force driving in the entry-level ARCA Series (she started fourth Friday at Pocono Raceway) and has a win in each of the last two NASCAR K&N Series seasons.
+Deegan has been a force driving in the entry-level ARCA Series (she finished seventh Friday at Pocono Raceway) and has a win in each of the last two NASCAR K&N Series seasons.
 Like many photogenic teen influencers, she’s building her brand on Instagram (400,000-plus followers) and has already served as a guest host for NASCAR.com at Daytona 500 media day.

 But as the wins and top-10s start to pile up, so do the comparisons to Danica Patrick, the last female to drive in the Cup Series.
 Patrick was winless in 253 races over six seasons and her NASCAR career never matched the accolades and fame she found in entertainment and other business endeavors.